 - The terms and conditions under which students receiving federal education loans may obtain deferments

 - Student body diversity in the categories of gender and ethnicity of enrolled, full-time students and students who receive federal Pell grants 3

 - Retention rates of certificate or degree seeking first time full time undergraduate students 3

-- Prevention of Drug/Alcohol Abuse and Sexual Misconduct
+- Prevention of Drug & Alcohol Abuse / Sexual Misconduct Policy

 - Campus security statistics and campus security policies